rafaooliveira/factory-design-pattern/README.md

 # Design Pattern Factory with React

-Factory without switch case, ifs or Object Literals to validate the object that will be created
+Factory without switch case, ifs or Object Literals to validate the object that will be created | I used a custom Hook to create my elements

 ## Available Scripts